English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 The Hundred Years' War between England

-and France took principally place in the
+and France took place principally in the

 western and northwestern part of France,